vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

 hand, entertainment content doesn't count here, because the amount of material I'm trying to retain from it is low.

+* POCS limits:

+  * 1 hour for continuous POCS

+  * 2 hours soft limit for POCS per day -- only go over this if I feel very confident that I can handle more

+  * 3 hours hard limit for POCS per day -- don't go over this even if I feel like I can handle more

-* At most 45 minutes per day of POCS on speaker (where I am listening to it while away from computer).
-This is because listening to audio this way can be a bit strenuous and also cuts into my unwinding / processing / sorting time.
-In practice, doing this at the end of one meal, or during some meal prep or cleaning activity, should be good enough.
+* POCS on speaker (where I am listening to it while away from computer).
+Limits here are a little lower because listening to audio this way can be a bit strenuous and also cuts into my unwinding / processing / sorting time.

+  * 45 minutes for continuous POCS on speaker

-* At most 2 hours per day of POCS.
+  * 1 hour soft limit for POCS on speaker per day

+  * 1 hour 20 minutes for POCS per day -- don't go over this even if I feel like I can handle more

-* No POCS at these times:
+* Soft block POCS at these times; only override this if I am fairly eager and comfortable:

   * Until after I finish my morning exercise

-  * Starting 1 hour prior to my 1-hour-notice-to-sleep time
+  * Starting 1 hour prior to my 1-hour-notice-to-sleep time and until I get into bed.

+  Once I get into bed (getting ready to sleep), I can watch some POCS as I prepare for sleep (up to 15 minutes) if I still have quota for the day.

 * No multiplexing of POCS with any required cognitive stimulation unless the latter is low risk, low or medium in open-endedness, and